vincentdebakker/CRISPRi-seq/README.md

 ```
 where `genome.gb` is a GenBank file of the genome for which the library is to be designed, `~/output/` is the local directory to write the output files to and `~/wd/` is the local working directory in which **TINDRi.py** can be found.

-Depending on the genome size, number of annotated features, number of allowed mismatches in binding site identification and computer specifications (such as number of available logical processors), computation times will likely be in the order of 10-60 minutes.
+Depending on the genome size, number of annotated features, number of allowed mismatches in binding site identification, requested output files and computer specifications (such as number of available logical processors), computation times will likely be in the order of 10-120 minutes.

 ### Output
 The pipeline can return multiple files, depending on user input parameters: